-This post about kink shaming is based on a post from our friends at bunt_lieben, a Swiss project that advocates for greater visibility of the diversity of love, sexuality and romance.
+This article about kink shaming is based on a post from our friends at bunt_lieben, a Swiss project that advocates for greater visibility of the diversity of love, sexuality and romance.

 What does kink shaming mean?